Finneyyy/Finneyyy/README.md

 Due to my involvement with CTF's, I can read *and understand* multiple languages (e.g: python, C, C++, java, rust, etc. etc.), but I mainly write scripts and such with python:snake:.

-If you want to get in contact with me, you can put a bit of effort in and contact me via my [Linkedin](https://linkedin.com/in/e0in), or read through previous repos of mine to find email addresses and the like -  *or if you are lazy, email me at hobbyhorse_possessor@pm.me*
+If you want to get in contact with me, you can put a bit of effort in and contact me via my [Linkedin](https://linkedin.com/in/e0in), or read through previous repos of mine to find email addresses and the like

 <!--
 **Finneyyy/Finneyyy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.